The Ultimate Guide to Storytelling in Marketing & Business

 Every story features at least one character, and this character is key to relating your audience back to the story.
 The main character is the protagonist.

-Your characters form the bridge between you, the storyteller, and the audience.
-If your audience can put themselves in your character’s shoes, they’ll be more likely to follow through with your call-to-action.
+When I write, my characters form the bridge between me as the storyteller and the audience.
+If my audience can put themselves in my character’s shoes, I’ll be more likely to follow through with my call-to-action.

 2. Conflict